BWSI-UAV/intro_to_ar_tags/README.md

 ### CHALLENGE 1: Generating AR Tags
 Generate AR tags for the dictionary `DICT_APRILTAG_16H5` for ids `7, 18,` and `23`.
-Thses should be of size 500 pixels by 500 pixels.
+* These should be of size 500 pixels by 500 pixels.

 ## Detecting AR Tags
 The ArUco library has built-in functionality for detecting AR tags within images: